 Southwestern College is committed to maintaining a drug-free workplace for staff, faculty and students.
 Policy 5003 states that the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance is prohibited in all buildings, property, facilities, service areas and centers of the District and all employees are required to comply with this policy as a condition of continued employment.
 Any employees violating this policy will be subject to disciplinary action which may include termination.
 All employees receive a copy of this policy and are notified of the consequences of non-compliance.
 Please follow the link above to access the college's DAAPP webpage or the links below for specific resources

-- Drug Free Environment and & Drug Prevention Program - Board Policy 3550 and Administrative Procedure 3550
+- Drug Free Environment and & Drug Prevention Program - Board Policy (BP) 3550 and Administrative Procedure (AP) 3550

 - 2014-16 DAAPP Biennial Report (PDF)